blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

 	{
-	  "version"              // (numeric)          the server version
+	  "version"             (numeric)          the server version
-	  "protocolversion"      // (numeric)          the protocol version
+	  "protocolversion"     (numeric)          the protocol version
-	  "walletversion"        // (numeric)          the wallet version
+	  "walletversion"       (numeric)          the wallet version
-	  "balance"              // (numeric)          the total Zcash balance of the wallet "blocks"               // (numeric)          the current number of blocks processed in the server "timeoffset"           // (numeric)          the time offset
+	  "balance"             (numeric)          the total balance of the wallet "blocks"              (numeric)          the current number of blocks processed in the server "timeoffset"          (numeric)          the time offset
-	  "connections"          // (numeric)          the number of connections "proxy"                // (string, optional) the proxy used by the server "difficulty"           // (numeric)          the current difficulty
+	  "connections"         (numeric)          the number of connections
+	  "proxy"               (string, optional) the proxy used by the server "difficulty"          (numeric)          the current difficulty
-	  "testnet"              // (boolean)          if the server is using testnet or not "keypoololdest"        // (numeric)          the timestamp (seconds since GMT epoch) of the oldest pre-generated key in the key pool
+	  "testnet"             (boolean)          if the server is using testnet or not "keypoololdest"       (numeric)          the timestamp (seconds since GMT epoch) of the oldest pre-generated key in the key pool
-	  "keypoolsize"          // (numeric)          how many new keys are pre-generated "unlocked_until"       // (numeric)          the timestamp in seconds since epoch (midnight Jan 1 1970 GMT) that the wallet is unlocked for transfers, or 0 if the wallet is locked
+	  "keypoolsize"         (numeric)          how many new keys are pre-generated "unlocked_until"      (numeric)          the timestamp in seconds since epoch (midnight Jan 1 1970 GMT) that the wallet is unlocked for transfers, or 0 if the wallet is locked
-	  "paytxfee"             // (numeric)          the transaction fee set in ZEC/kB "relayfee"             // (numeric)          minimum relay fee for non-free transactions in ZEC/kB "errors"               // (string)           any error messages
+	  "paytxfee"            (numeric)          the transaction fee set in COIN/kB "relayfee"            (numeric)          minimum relay fee for non-free transactions in COIN/kB "errors"              (string)           any error messages
 	}

 Examples: